John Frusciante: 2010–2019: Shift to electronic music

 Acid Test Records announced on February 15, 2016, that Frusciante would release an EP of electronic music on April 16, 2016, entitled Foregrow.
 The EP was released on the 2016 Record Store Day and comprised the title track, recorded for RZA's film The Man with the Iron Fists, and three instrumental tracks.

 On November 24, 2015, Frusciante announced that he was releasing free unreleased songs dating from 2008 to 2013 on his official Bandcamp and SoundCloud pages.
 He also debunked the interview about him retiring from the music industry, saying that his words were taken out of context.
 The announcement was made via Frusciante's rarely updated website in an open letter titled "Hello audience," where Frusciante provides an in-depth response to the website that, according to him, took his words out of context.
 He writes, "I also must clear something up.
 I normally don't read my press, but I heard about this quote, recently taken out of context by some lame website and made into a headline, in which I said 'I have no audience'.
 This has been misinterpreted, and by no fault of the excellent journalist who interviewed me for the fine publication Electronic Beats. ...
 Obviously I have a public audience.
 I am aware of them, and they know who they are."
 He continues, "Reduced to a single sentence, it would have been accurate to say that, at this point, I have no particular audience in mind while I am making music."

-On June 13, 2017, Frusciante, under the alias of Trickfinger, announced that he would be releasing his second studio album Trickfinger II on September 8, 2017, on the label Acid Test.
-The six songs, which were never intended to be released, were originally recorded in 2007.
+On September 8, 2017, Frusciante, under the alias of Trickfinger, released his second studio album Trickfinger II on the label Acid Test.

-2019–Present: Third tenure with the Chili Peppers
+2019–present: third tenure with the Chili Peppers

 On December 15, 2019, the Red Hot Chili Peppers announced that Frusciante had rejoined, replacing Klinghoffer.
-They had been working a new album with Klinghoffer, but had made little progress; Frusciante said: "Flea had put the idea [of rejoining] in my head and I was sitting there with the guitar thinking that I hadn't written any rock music in so long.
+They had been working a new album with Klinghoffer, but had made little progress.
+Frusciante said: "Flea had put the idea [of rejoining] in my head and I was sitting there with the guitar thinking that I hadn't written any rock music in so long.
 Could I still do that?"
-Frusciante reflected on his time with the band, and felt he had been too controlling; he said: "If I just try to let them be themselves, rather than making my own visions the center of everything.
+His approach towards the Red Hot Chili Peppers and how he perceived himself within it had also changed from his last tenure with the band: "If I just try to let them be themselves, rather than making my own visions the center of everything.
 It felt like if somehow any of us died leaving it the way it was, it would be terrible."
 In an interview, Klinghoffer said there was no animosity around his exit: "It's absolutely John's place to be in that band ...
 I'm happy that he's back with them."
 Flea said that "artistically, in terms of being able to speak the same [musical] language, it was easier working with John".